Ultimate Brass: A Modern Boutique System Built From Repair-Shop Reality

 | Cornet / Flugelhorn | Etruscan 0-3, Etruscan E, Etruscan FL-1 | Useful for brass band and conical-color players who need a deeper, more traditional cornet logic. |

-| French Horn | 77, 79, 1782, 1782+, XLD, J. Lang, P. Solomon | One of the more unusual parts of the catalog because the throat spread is wide and the resistance profiles are extreme. |
+| French Horn | 77, 79, 1782, 1782+, XLD, J. Lang, P. Solomon | A distinctive part of the catalog, with broad throat options and highly intentional resistance profiles. |

-| Tenor / Alto Trombone | 4, 4.1, 4.5, 5.1, Goldilocks, Baldr, Higgins, Vaughn, Gord Wolfe / Wolfe Tone | This is where Ultimate Brass feels most orchestral and most directly comparable to legacy Bach-style buying decisions. |
+| Tenor / Alto Trombone | 4, 4.1, 4.5, 5.1, Goldilocks, Baldr, Higgins, Vaughn, Wolfe | A strong orchestral branch with clear bridges to the classic large-tenor buying conversation. |

 | Bass Trombone | G-series, Curran, Bond, Pollard, Wang Wei | Highly segmented by use case: recital, orchestral, crusher, and broad-foundation low-brass work. |